 GOAL: Demonstrate an understanding of the concepts relating to the management of a project.
-This task is being used for measuring assurance of learning towards Association to Advance Collegiate Schools of Business (AACSB) accreditation.
-The following Program Learning Objectives will be assessed: Program Learning Objective 1.1 - Demonstrate effective written communication skills in a business context.
-Program Learning Objective 1.3 - Demonstrate digital literacy skills for communication and information sharing in a business context effective written communication skills in a business context.
-PRODUCT: Report FORMAT: This individual report will follow a standard business report format.
-You will prepare a formal business report detailing a project based on a business case study.
+PRODUCT: Report FORMAT: You will prepare a formal business report detailing a project based on a business case study.
 The report is to include the results of using project management tools such as a work breakdown structure, scheduling, resourcing, communicating and costing.
-Further details will be available on Canvas in the assignment specification.
-Maximum 2,500 words CRITERIA: Learning Outcome assessed use initiative to structure an effective solution to a business idea or problem in the required discipline 1 2 apply a sophisticated level of understanding of the business requirements for business projects with discipline specific knowledge and skills to solve problems and produce a practical project plan.
-2 3 demonstrate capacity to develop, appraise and articulate informed and effective audience appropriate project communication.
-3 appropriate project communication.

-All - Assessment Task 3: Final Examination
+More detail is available on the Learning Management System.
+CRITERIA: No. Learning Outcome assessed 1 Use initiative to structure an effective solution to a business idea or problem in the required discipline Apply a sophisticated level of understanding of the business requirements for business projects with discipline specific knowledge and skills to solve problems and produce a practical project plan.
+3 Demonstrate capacity to develop, appraise and articulate informed and effective audience 3 appropriate project communication.
+GENERIC SKILLS: Communication, Problem solving, Organisation, Applying technologies All - Assessi ment Task 3: Final Examination GOAL: Demonstrate knowledge and understanding of project management.
+PRODUCT: Examination - Centrally Scheduled

-GOAL: Demonstrate knowledge and understanding of project management.
-PRODUCT: Examination - Centrally Scheduled FORMAT: The case study will be released at a certain time during the scheduled examination period.
+PRODUCT: Examination - Centrally Scheduled Format: The case study will be released at a certain time during the scheduled examination period.
 The students will be given 4 days for submission.
 The date and time of the release of the case study will be advised by Student Administration during the semester.
-CRITERIA: No. Learning Outcome assessed Apply theoretical project management concepts to draw thoughtful conclusion about project management practice.
-1
+CRITERIA: No. Learning Outcome assessed 1 Apply theoretical project management concepts to draw thoughtful conclusion about project management practice.
+0 2 Apply project management theories to provide solutions for business problems.
+3 GENERIC SKILLS: